-The accessible public washroom shall:
+The accessible washroom shall:

-- comply with 4.2.7 except that an adult-sized change table is not required (but space for an adult sized change table must be provided); - have an accessible shower in compliance with 4.2.9; and - have a baby change table.
+- comply with 4.2.7 except that an adult-sized change table is not required (but space for an adult sized change table must be provided); and - have a baby change table.

 Where public parking is provided, at least one accessible parking space shall be located close to the primary public entrance.